imondol41/thesisreport/README.md

-# YOLO11 Object Detection and Distance Estimation System
+# Modeling and path planning of Autonomous Vehicle in Dynamic Environment using   Differential Flatness model.
 ## Final Project Report - RSUD20K Dataset

 ---